Behordeun/sandbox-platform/sandbox/ai/README.md

 **Ready to build intelligent Nigerian applications?** This AI service provides the foundation for smart, context-aware applications.

-*Built for Nigerian innovation* 🤖🇳🇬
+## Built for Nigerian innovation 🇳🇬